gnperdue/VimConfiguration/README.md

 Initial Set-up
 --------------

+Installation:

+1. Do the submodule checkout (go into `vim` and type `git submodule update --init --recursive`).
+2. Run the `installnix.sh` script.

 Right now this is more of a "log of how I set this up" rather than a proper "readme" for users who check this module out to play with.